 For safety, the fixture should be reoriented prior to loading the plate or pipe sample.
 Also, the user must always be ready to support the entire weight of the fixture prior to pulling out the locking pin.

 For testing with pipe, the Flexible Plate/Pipe Fixture does not require reorientation, left or right, relative to the Manual Support Arm, in order to achieve any of the Code pipe test positions.
-The 5G is shown here and the 6G and 2G are shown to the left.
+The 5G position is shown here and the 6G and 2G positions are shown to the left.

 It is easier and safer to load either the Plate or the Pipe Fixture when it is at chest level of slightly below.
 Once loaded, one person, by himself, should not try to raise or lower the assembly shown in the previous two images.
-A second person should be enlisted to loosens the stabilizer and pull the locking pin when the lifter is confident that he has control of the entire weight.
+A second person should be enlisted to loosen the stabilizer and pull the locking pin when the lifter is confident that he has control of the entire weight.
 He can sense when he has control when the locking pin loosens.
 If he lifts too much, the second person still can't pull the pin because it will have been pushed against the top of the hole.
 The locking pin is re-inserted once the desired position is reached.

 If re-setting the height of the Arm is to be done regularly, the addition of an optional winch is possible, either initially or later.
 The winch is described below.

 The Plate/Pipe Fixture can also be used to fit up plate coupons prior to welding.
 To do so, the user first rotates the fixture to the 1G plate test position.
 The fixture now has a flat work surface.
 The coupons, spacers, and backing bars (as applicable) are inserted and lightly clamped.
 The root opening can be set by means of a user-supplied spacer bar of the correct width.
 The clamps are then tightened securely.